HISTORY

 … and they decided to close it and BLOW UP THE HOTEL before our contract date for 2015.

 So RollerCon 2015 became a lesson in learning not to be complacent.
 The convention was 85% planned and we were coasting on our third year in the same place, proud of huge improvements and feeling really confident.
 And then, in March, right when we start the challenge schedule each year, rumors started to circulate that the Riviera had been purchased by the Las Vegas Convention Center in secret meetings and was to be closed.
 Ultimately, the rumors were true.
 After a few truly harrowing months of searching for a new venue, and a whole lot of stress-induced insomnia, we finally signed a new contract with the same LV Convention Center and the Westgate Resort, next door.
 Replanning the entire conventRollerCon_2015ion at the last minute in new venues was beyond difficult and extremely expensive, and the anxiety level in our planning office was almost unbearable.
 I personally had to start working at home just to keep from alienating everyone.
 But we pulled it off and there were several silver linings!
-The enormous convention center space gave us a vision of what RollerCon could become, if we decided to grow it.
+The enormous convention center space gave us a vision of what RollerCon could become.
 Our new space had room to expand to 9 tracks – including a banked track!
 The absolutely perfect cement convention center floors meant we could leave our tile floors in storage, saving our staff crews hours and hours of hard work – and plus, that screeching noise when you plow stop on cement: sigh.
 So lovely.
 Also, some of our best allies at Riviera, including executives, managers and workers, moved with us to the Westgate, which really eased the pain of transitioning to new, unknown spaces at such a late date.
 And – well, the Westgate is nicer.
 Our beloved Riviera was a bit worn around the edges, and the rooms were ready for modern renovations.
 The Westgate, formerly the Hilton then LVH then Westgate, had changed hands and seen several armies of new owners ready to bring it into this century.
-By the time we got there, the guest rooms had been redone and the hotel was new from the inside out.
+By the time we got there, the guest rooms had been redone and the hotel was practically new from the inside out.

 But the move wasn’t universally loved; everyone at RollerCon put miles and miles on their fitbits and the we-run-this-place vibe we felt taking over the Riviera convention center each year was severely cramped by 40,000 people at a totally different (woodworkers) convention sharing the massive LVCC space between our hotel and our tracks.
 But we got the Westgate Uterus Pool and we got to have RollerCon, so ultimately it turned out okay after all!
 Now we know we can replan a convention in a few months, so dire planning emergencies that might have floored us in earlier years seem easy to solve in comparison.
 We came back from our rebuilding season stronger and ready for any challenge!

 RC16-simplified silhouette blue letters (BAG)2016 was the year we moved back into one big space, this time with all our events at the Westgate Convention Center.
-With 7 flat tracks and the banked track, 2 off skates athletic rooms, 3 seminar rooms and parties indoors and outdoors every night, all this time in close walking distance! – it felt a lot like the Riv – but so much cleaner and bigger, and the AC is a lot colder, too.
+With 7 flat tracks and the banked track, 2 off skates athletic rooms, 3 seminar rooms and parties indoors and outdoors every night, all this time in close walking distance! – it felt a lot like the Riv – but so much cleaner and bigger, and the AC a lot colder, too.
 The biggest changes of 2016 were behind the scenes, when we added two more full time planners to our staff in July; Trish the Dish and L’eggs N. Bacon.
 Both worked on RollerCon throughout the year in the past, when they could squeeze in a few moments, but starting in 2016, they worked at RollerCon HQ year round.
 They made a big difference for the department managers, volunteer staff and sponsors as Bacon took over on site staffing and Trish focused on inventory and sponsor joy.
 The feedback has been pretty universally positive from everyone, though our management group has our eyes on a few key areas that we’re looking forward to streamlining over the next few years (the lines!).
-We love our new home and are ready to settle in to Westgate for awhile!
+We loved our new home and decided to settle in to Westgate for awhile!

 2017 was the year we discovered we had too many rules, and we were bitching people out too much.
 I went on a hunt to see what rules we could get rid of, and it paid off.
 The whole convention feeling was just nicer, with more smiles and a lot less blown out voices from volunteer staffers trying to enforce rules we didn’t really need in the first place (like where to walk, sit, stand, what door to use, etc).
 We also streamlined scheduling for coaches, gave MVP Passholders two classes to sign up in advance, introduced Bad Ass Passes for a few lucky skaters who wanted a dedicated day of our best training, added more sweet staff and sponsor benefits and made piles of changes behind the scenes.

 2018 built on that hard work: less rules, more fun, and we really started to get rid of a lot of lines, though we will continue to attack that problem until they’re all gone for good.
 We added seminar rooms and brought in even more amazing teachers and coaches.
 But the really big 2018 news was the 187 Skatepark!
-Our new indoors, air conditioned skate park featured several ramps, including a 3″, 5″ and a 6″ double spine ramp.
+Our new indoors, air-conditioned skate park featured several ramps, including a 3″, 5″ and a 6″ double spine ramp.
 We brought in the best park skaters to teach classes, give demos, and scheduled plenty of open sessions, as well.
 And to our surprise, our attendees were so ready for it!
 The park was hopping all week long.
 In hindsight, I truly believe having a skatepark at RollerCon – where new skaters could try out park skating in a super supportive, quad-skating environment, made skate park skating more accessible to a lot more people.
 That was an important lesson.

 Our big 2019 news was our LVCVA expansion!
 We doubled our space by keeping Westgate and adding 100,000+ square feet over at the closest LVCC arena.
 We were able to add another competion track, a skating rink, expand to 6 MVP tracks – for a total of 13 tracks!
 We added a Sure Grip recreational skating rink – safety gear optional! – and scheduled amazing skate dancing classes, and our insurers ALL covered EVERY event, which made life so much easier for attendees and our registration and door staff.
 We hugely expanded our skatepark, adding dozens of moveable quarterpipes, a handful of rails and lots of street elements.
 We brought back the Scavenger Hunt (but so improved!), introduced a STEM Charity game for tons of local kids, and – best of all – we got rid – FINALLY – of MVP lines almost entirely.

 So 2022 was amazing!
 RollerCon 2022 was the last of its era, though we didn’t know that at the time.
 Covid was still hanging on, so we created relatively strict covid protocols (compared to outdoor skating events and concerts and such).
 Because of our requirements and because so many in our community were still feeling cautious about crowds, our turnout was, as expected, lower than usual.
 But after two years of separation, our smaller crowd still felt huge!
 A pre-covid RollerCon would have just been way too much for most of us.
 And the smaller turnout gave us a chance to experiment – we kept all the events people love, and added some things, too, like lots more (padless) rec skating and dance parties.
 It was such a super great time!
-And… it was also our last year at the Westgate.
+And… that was also our last year at the Westgate.

 And that’s all the history I got for you, because we’re making the history right now.
 Welcome to RollerCon.